abhisharma1357/oathforge/README.md

 | `2` | `uint256` | `_tokenId` |  |
 ---
 #### <a name="transferOwnership(address)"></a> `transferOwnership(address)`
-Allows the current owner to transfer control of the contract to a newOwner.
 ##### Inputs
 |  | Type | Name | Description |
 |---|---|---|---|